 What you need to know

-Classes cost R610 per person and make for a great gift or team-building activity.
+The usual price for Paint Nite is R610, but there is a 45% discount for The Cape Milner events, which brings the price down to around R340 per person.
 The venues change weekly, so keep an eye on their locations.
 They supply everything you need, so just pitch up.

 For more information, click here.